-Nevertheless, is a subgroup of patients are hemodynamically stable at presentation but have right ventricular (RV) dysfunction; these patients have an increased risk of death and thus might benefit from fibrinolytic therapy.
+Nevertheless, a subgroup of patients are hemodynamically stable at presentation but have RV dysfunction; these patients have an increased risk of death and thus might benefit from fibrinolytic therapy.
 Submassive PE is defined as an acute PE without systemic hypotension (systolic blood pressure >90 mm Hg) but with either RV dysfunction or myocardial necrosis.

-The current ninth edition of the American College of Chest Physicians (ACCP) guidelines for antithrombotic and thrombolytic therapy recommend the use of thrombolytic therapy in patients with acute PE associated with hypotension and in a subgroup of patients who are hemodynamically stable at presentation, but are at high risk of developing hypotension.
+The ninth edition of the American College of Chest Physicians (ACCP) guidelines for antithrombotic and thrombolytic therapy recommended the use of thrombolytic therapy in patients with acute PE associated with hypotension and in a subgroup of patients who are hemodynamically stable at presentation but are at high risk for hypotension.

-Clinical evidence of instability in this subgroup of patients could present as a decrease in systolic BP that still remains above 90 mm Hg, tachycardia, poor tissue perfusion, right ventricular dysfunction or enlargement, worsening respiratory insufficiency or major myocardial necrosis.
+Clinical evidence of instability in this subgroup of patients could present as a decrease in systolic BP that remains above 90 mm Hg, tachycardia, poor tissue perfusion, RV dysfunction or enlargement, worsening respiratory insufficiency or major myocardial necrosis.

-Only patients with an acute massive PE (ie, those at the highest risk of immediate death) and a submassive PE with RV strain (abnormal echo or biomarkers) are eligible for fibrinolytic therapy if no contraindications are present.
+Only patients with acute massive PE (ie, those at the highest risk of immediate death) and those with submassive PE with RV strain (abnormal echo or biomarkers) are eligible for fibrinolytic therapy if no contraindications are present.
 Other types are treated with anticoagulants or antithrombotic therapy.

 More recent studies (eg, PEITHO study) suggest that fibrinolysis may be associated with a slight reduction in overall mortality in patients with intermediate risk of PE, but this is offset by a significant increased risk of major bleeding.
 A reduced dose of fibrinolysis may potentially improve hemodynamic status with a low risk of major bleeding.